Decades in the making.

 - Review Questions: These questions are at the end of the lesson to see how well the students listened.
 Announce before the lesson that you will be asking questions at the end—it is incentive to listen carefully.

 - Bible Drills: Students are taught to locate scriptures in the Bible.
 Verses and passages from the Bible that relate to the lesson have been chosen to prepare and inform students before the lesson begins.
 Note: Bible drills are only helpful when students are able to read.
-They are not included in lessons for the younger classes.
-They begin on Old Testament Lesson 92.

 - Activity Sheets: An activity is included as a review for each lesson.
 It may be a crossword puzzle, a maze, a secret code, or a matching activity.
 These are included even in the lessons for the youngest students.
 Often small churches combine large age groups.
 Younger students prefer coloring pages, but older students often like a bigger challenge.
 You may choose to print the correct amount of each for the students in your class.